fgr0/furry-vim/README.md

 That's it!

+### Updating Plugins
+To update all Plugins, that are installed by Vundle, use the command `:BundleInstall!` (note the exclamation-mark).
+This installes all new Plugins _and_ updates your old ones.

 ## Development
 _Furry-Vim_ is mainly my personal configuration for Vim, so most of the settings are chosen by my preference.
 But still, if you find mistakes, have comments or